pecigonzalo/kubernetes-the-terraform-way/README.md

 - `terraform`: Using `0.11.14` as most linters/syntax/etc is still not working with `0.12`
 - `direnv`

+## Notes
+- Ansible code could be optimized, but I tried to keep it "as is" while following the guide, only using as a tool not to do the steps on the console

 ## TODO
 - [ ] Add CNAME or similar static DNS or IPs to LB
 - [ ] Set `ansible/group_vars/workers.yml` dynamically